Business Insurance Broker in Quebec

 Market Research and Analysis

 The broker then conducts in-depth research of the insurance market to identify the companies and policies that best fit the needs of the business.
-It takes into account the insurers’ reputation, rates, business coverage options, and claims history.
+It takes into account the insurers’ reputation, rates, coverage options and claims history.

 Obtaining competitive bids